umpint/bash-api/README.md

 If instead you see "duplicate already in db" this just means that you probably did not change the "testfile.sh" or have upload the file twice and so we already had a signature in the database.
 To fix this issue just change the file in some way.

 The batch_sign.sh is used in exactly the same way.
 Only difference is that the last perameter is the path to a directory.
 And all the files will be signed in one call to the umpint.com API.

+## Addition information

+For full specification of the API see: https://github.com/umpint/rest-api

 ## Contributing